 - Kid Hero: Children are often cast as heroes in Spielberg's films or they are at least deemed very important to the progression of the story.

-- Military Superhero: In Spielberg's work soldiers are always cast as brave ordinary people one should look up to, especially if they are American.
+- Military Super Hero: In Spielberg's work soldiers are always cast as brave ordinary people one should look up to, especially if they are American.
 They won't be perfect people, but they always live up to their duty and do what is right.
 There's also a strong theme in his more recent work of joining the army for the greater good.
 In War of the Worlds and Lincoln a youngster wants to join the army, in both occasions because he wants to do his patriotic duty and help his country out.
-Needless to say that in both cases the boys survive.
-Of course they do.
+Needless to say, in both cases the boys survive.

-- The Oner: Unlike many other directors, Spielberg's oners are on the short end of the scale (averaging about 1-1:30), but unlike many other directors, he rarely calls attention to them.
+- The Oner: Unlike many other directors, Spielberg's oners are on the short end of the scale (averaging about 1-1:30), and he rarely calls attention to them.
 Many of them are more "invisible coverage" of a scene, essentially moving around actors, the camera and action to create "separate shots" but without breaking up the action.
 Some great examples includes Marcus and Indy's dialogue at Indy's home in Raiders of the Lost Ark (1:36) or the dialogue above the ferry in Jaws (1:43).

 - Parental Issues: In Spielberg's work a lot of troubled father-son relations can be found or adults who don't like children.
 These two tropes keep reappearing in almost every film he makes.

 - Patriotic Fervor: Spielberg is quite proud of his home country and likes to show it in his work, especially when American soldiers fight Nazis.
 However he is also critical of blind patriotism as in 1941, racism (Amistad, The Color Purple, Lincoln), the Red Scare (Bridge of Spies), anti-immigrant attitudes (The Terminal), and also corruption (The Post).